Green Dot Corporation: History

-In early 2012, Green Dot acquired the mobile location technology company, Loopt, for $43.4 million.
-Green Dot retained all of the employees of Loopt, which became the team to design and build Green Dot's mobile checking account brand, GoBank.
+In 2011, Green Dot expanded into offering banking services by acquiring Bonneville Bancorp and its subsidiary, Bonneville Bank, based in Provo, Utah.
+The acquisition was approved by the Federal Reserve, allowing Green Dot to become a bank holding company under the Bank Holding Company Act.
+This move enabled Green Dot to issue its own prepaid debit cards directly through its banking subsidiary and provide related financial services, enhancing its control over product offerings and customer experience.

-In 2013, with the acquisition of Loopt’s technology and workforce, Green Dot developed GoBank, the first bank account designed to be opened and used from a mobile device.
-In 2016 GoBank, became the platform that was used by Uber, the ride share company, as the principal payment processor of the company’s drivers.
+In early 2012, Green Dot acquired the mobile location technology company Loopt for $43.4 million, retained Loopt's employees to develop GoBank, the first bank account designed to be opened and used from a mobile device.
+In 2016, ridesharing company Uber enlisted GoBank to be the principal payment processor for its drivers.
 Green Dot regards this as their pivot from a prepaid debit card company into a platform company.

-In 2014 Green Dot Corporation acquired Santa Barbara Tax Products Group, the largest tax refund processor in America.
+In 2014, Green Dot Corporation acquired Santa Barbara Tax Products Group, the largest tax refund processor in America.

-Green Dot continued its acquisition of competitive companies in 2015, that offered either a customer base or platform with its acquisition with its purchase of both the Account Now Inc., and Achieve Card.
+Green Dot continued its acquisition of competitors in 2015, purchasing Account Now Inc. and Achieve Card.